Ziqi-Yang/Ziqi-Yang/README.md

-Everyone knows that a marriage notice in gayhub can be presented like this:
+Everyone knows that a dating notice in gayhub can be presented like this:

 [![github state](https://github-readme-stats.vercel.app/api?username=Ziqi-Yang)]()